gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

         secretReferenceName: rsyslog-relp-tls
         # Instruct librelp on the Shoot nodes to use the gnutls tls library.
         tlsLib: gnutls
+      # Add auditConfig settings if you want to customize node level auditing.
+      auditConfig:
+        enabled: true
+        # Reference to the resource which contains the audit configuration.
+        # It must be added to the `.spec.resources` field of the Shoot.
+        configMapReferenceName: audit-config
   resources:
     # Add the rsyslog-relp-tls secret in the resources field of the Shoot spec.
     - name: rsyslog-relp-tls